3rd Party Libraries Every Java Programmer Should Know

 JUnit

-JUnit is the de facto unit testing solution for Java.
+JUnit is the default testing tool for most Java codebases.

 import static org.junit.jupiter.api.Assertions.assertEquals;